 Eggs have a natural coating that protects the inside and keeps bacteria from growing on the shells.
 The European Union requires that eggs not be washed, so they can retain this coating.
 That’s why you might find some not-so-nice extras with your eggs in Germany, from feathers to questionable brown “stuff”.
 You can (and should) just wash it off before cracking the egg.

-Shelf-stable milk does exist in American supermarkets, but it’s hard to find and not exactly popular; perhaps, due in part to fears that milk needs to be refrigerated.
+Shelf-stable milk does exist in American supermarkets, but it’s hard to find and not exactly popular; perhaps, due in part to fears that milk must be refrigerated.
 So how does the shelf-stable milk here in Germany work?
 Well, it’s simple; it’s pasteurized at a much higher temperature and the packaging keeps out light, air, and harmful bacteria.
 Of course, once opened, you need to put it in the fridge.

 The Great German Bake-Off